Frequently Asked Questions

 Do I have to use nails for my dollhouse?

-Medium Density Fiberboard (MDF), cabinet grade or 3/8th” plywood dollhouses, require glue and nails because the wood is thick and extremely heavy.
-You should never build this type of dollhouse with only glue, especially if it's for a child.
-The dollhouse can easily come apart and cause serious injury or death.
-Always follow the manufacturer’s assembly instructions and suggestions.
+Medium Density Fiberboard (MDF), cabinet grade, or 3/8" plywood dollhouses require both glue and nails due to their thickness and weight.
+Never construct this type of dollhouse using only glue, especially for children.
+The dollhouse could easily come apart, potentially causing serious injury or death.
+Always follow the manufacturer's assembly instructions and recommendations.

 Is siding applied before or after construction?

 Siding should always be applied to a finished shell.
-Trying to apply your siding to the walls before assembling your dollhouse, will prevent walls from fitting properly together.
-During a dollhouse shell assembly, many walls overlap each other and the extra thickness of the siding will prevent walls from fitting flush.
+Applying siding to walls before assembling the dollhouse will prevent proper fitting, as many walls overlap during assembly.
+The extra thickness of the siding would prevent walls from fitting flush.

 Are siding and shingles painted before or after they are glued to my dollhouse?

-Do keep in mind that some shingle stains cannot be painted over, so you have to be very careful to not get any drips or splashes on your newly painted dollhouse or you might not be able to fix it afterwards.
+Keep in mind that some shingle stains cannot be painted over, so be careful to avoid drips or splashes on your newly painted dollhouse, as they might be difficult to fix.
+For more tips, consult my Dollhouse Shingling Guide.

 What is a Dremel?